 The handle on this cutter is 3 3/4" long.

 This Tronex Tapered Head cutter has a razor flush edge finish.
+This is the taper relief razor flush cutter.
 The cutting

 edges are machine ground to make them razor sharp

 with perfect alignment.
 Wire cut with these tools will be very flush with